Chicken is a great starting point when you are finding your way around the smoker.

 Top Woods For Delicious Smoked Chicken

-The best types of wood for smoking chicken burn hot, yet slowly, and give a delicate smokey flavor that does not hide the taste of the meat itself.
+The best types of wood burn hot, yet slowly, and give a delicate smokey flavor that does not hide the taste of the meat itself.

-Chef, BBQ Pitmaster, and 4-time World Barbecue Champion, Myron Mixon reckons that these are the best woods to use for mouthwatering chicken:
+Chef, BBQ Pitmaster, and 4-time World Barbecue Champion, Myron Mixon reckon that these are the best woods to use for mouthwatering chicken:

 Watch this YouTube video:

-- Almond wood is a favorite for smoking chicken because it gives the meat a slightly sweet, nutty flavor.
+- Almond wood is a favorite because it gives the meat a slightly sweet, nutty flavor.

-- Applewood is great for smoking all types of poultry.
+- Applewood is excellent for smoking all types of poultry.
 It brings a lovely mild, fruity flavor to the chicken.

 - Apricot wood has a very similar flavor to hickory, only it is much milder, so I will not overpower the chicken.
 It gives the meat a sweet, smokey flavor.